Massipssa/Docs/cloud/aws/Network/route53.md

 ### Failover Routing Policy

-- USed to create an active/passive setup
+- Used to create an active/passive setup

 ### Geolocation Routing Policy